BoraOfficial/pyDepot/README.md

 ---

 ## So what are the advantages?
-Well, of the biggest advantage is that it's 100% private, you don't have to take my word for it though, go through the code yourself!
+Well, one of the biggest advantages is that it's 100% private, you don't have to take my word for it though, go through the code yourself!

 Also, there isn't a "Storage Limit".
 You can upload as many files as you like if you have enough space!